Chic, classy, and cosmopolitan.

 If you love rock music, check out O2 Academy Brixton.
 Visit Hootananny for cutting-edge sounds.
-Whatever you choose, know that there’s plenty of beer options to help get you in a party mood.
+Whatever you choose, know that there are plenty of beer options to help get you in a party mood.

 When you want to satiate your hunger, head to the Brixton Market and Village – a popular hub with 100+ food traders offering lip-smacking meals.

 Brixton isn’t close to London’s landmarks and tourist spots.
 So we suggest you pick accommodation close to the tube stations.

 Our recommendations: Apartments are your best choice in this area.
 We highly recommend TruStay Apartments Brixton and this Airy Spacious 1-Bed apt with Garden.
 Both are fully equipped for your most comfortable stay.